axelvaldez/radical-companies/_posts/children-stories/2024-08-05-how-it-went.markdown

 </div>

 <h1>Progress?</h1>
- <p>The Fiat Shack had more and more Itsums in it, so they built a full blown House.
-The Itsums who lived there calling themselves Chieftains and then Kings, but as the House became more prosperous they just called themselves Executives.</p>
+ <p>The Fiat Shack had more and more Itsums in it, so had to built a full blown House.
+The Itsums who lived there calling themselves Chieftains and Kings, but as the House became more prosperous they just called themselves Executives.</p>
- <p>Every one of the Itsums who lived the House adored Fiat, the Biggest of Bosses.
-The ones who did not adored the Biggest Boss were moved to the old Shack.
-The Shack had, unfortunately, fallen badly into disrepair.</p>
+ <p>Every one of the Itsums who lived the Fiat House adored Fiat, the Biggest of Bosses.
+The ones who did not adored the Biggest Boss were moved to the old Shack by Violence.</p>
+ <p>The Shack had, unfortunately, fallen badly into disrepair.</p>

 <h1>The Riff-Raff</h1>
  <p>Actually, the Itsums who lived in the shack were the riff-raff, and none of the Fiat House Itsums.
-Somebody had to keep up the Fiat House and its amenities.
-They could no just go.</p>
+Somebody had to work to keep up the Fiat House and its amenities.
+They could no just go and Violence made sure of that.</p>
- <p>The Itsums in the shack were so stupid that they even tried to help other Itsums.
+ <p>Some Itsums in the shack were so stupid that they even tried to help other Itsums.
 They obbvoiusly did not know that the riff-raff in the Shack could not be helped.
 Fiat had explained.</p>
  <p>The Itsums who had fallen out of grace were the perfect replacements for the riff-raff that had let themselves fallen back to pieces from overwork.</p>

 <h1>The Impact</h1>